craftycodie/MineOnline/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/hd3fpaffd9qqqx6d?branch=main&svg=true)](https://ci.appveyor.com/project/craftycodie/mineonline)

-Launch old versions of minecraft just as you remembered them.
+Launch old versions of Minecraft just as you remembered them.

 ## What is MineOnline?
 MineOnline is a launcher Minecraft capable of running web applets without a browser, and redirecting web requests to a new API.